long-lehoang/event-processing-fairness/helm-chart/webhook-notifier/README.md

-# Microservices Helm Chart
+# Event Processing Fairness System Helm Chart

-This README provides guidelines to install Kubernetes, Ingress Controller, Helm for deploying microservices.
+This README provides guidelines to install Kubernetes, Ingress Controller, and Helm for deploying the event processing fairness microservices.

 ## Prerequisites